To propagate this plant during the growing season:

 Place the stem in a glass jar and fill it with filtered water and watch the roots grow!
 Replace and freshen the water each week.

-After the roots are six weeks old, add the cuttings to moistened potting soil, continue to water, and give it the bright, indirect lighting requirements.
+After the roots are six weeks old, add the cuttings to moistened potting soil, continue to water, and give them bright, indirect lighting.

 To propagate this plant by division during the growing season: